 Social studies instruction in the Freeport School District focuses on developing inquiry skills through an understanding of civics, geography, economics, and history.
 Classes are designed around students' growing awareness of the world around them, starting with families and communities in the early grades and building to national and global citizenship in high school.
 Throughout their classes, students will learn how to find and analyze resources, draw conclusions, and take informed action.

-Students in select classes in grades K-5 are piloting Pearson's myWorld Interactive.
+Students in grades K-5 use Savvas Learning Company's myWorld Interactive.

 Students in grade 6 use National Geographic Learning's World History: Great Civilizations.